Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 - Wyoming's games this year have gone over the total in five out of 10 opportunities (50%).

-- Wyoming is 2-0-1 against the spread and 3-0 overall this season when the team records more than 32.8 points.
+- Wyoming is 2-0-1 against the spread and 3-0 overall this season when the team notches more than 32.8 points.

-- The Cowboys average 365.8 yards per game, 92 fewer yards than the 457.8 the Rainbow Warriors give up per matchup.
+- The Cowboys rack up 365.8 yards per game, 92 fewer yards than the 457.8 the Rainbow Warriors allow per contest.

-- In games that Wyoming picks up over 457.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Wyoming piles up more than 457.8 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Cowboys have 17 turnovers, 10 fewer than the Rainbow Warriors have takeaways (27).